-The speaker's point is obvious: the scope of government activities effects our lives in countless, often subtle and unrecognized, ways each day, for better or worse.
+The speaker's point is obvious: The scope of government activities effects our lives in countless, often subtle and unrecognized, ways each day, for better or worse.
 And at some cost.
 Small wonder that citizens rebel at paying taxes when they have little appreciation for often hidden government services.
 The contradiction is that while many wish not to pay for government, many benefit from it and wish it to serve them better.
-Each of us has a stake, even if that benefit is as general as clean air, economic growth, and national defense.
+Each of us has a stake, even if that benefit is as general as such public goods as clean air, economic growth, and national defense.
+We benefit collectively, directly and indirectly, and my consumption of the public good does not diminish yours.

 The economy is almost always on the front page in some form or another.
-Such themes dominate the news: the meltdown of the financial structure, the price of a barrel of oil and a galon of gasoline, the rate of inflation, the costs of home ownership, economic globalization, unemployment and wages, and record-busting deficits -- spending more than revenue can support -- , performance of stock markets, international trade, and the rate of economic growth.
+Such themes dominate the news: the meltdown of the financial structure, the price of a barrel of oil and a gallon of gasoline, the rate of unemployment and of inflation, the costs of home-ownership, economic globalization, working conditions and wages, and record-busting deficits -- spending more than revenue can support -- , performance of stock markets, international trade imports and exports, and the rate of economic growth.
 The President and Congress is held accountable for the performance of the national economy.
 The stakes are high.
+The economy is always a presence.

 The federal role in the economy has expanded, bit by bit: supporting small business and area development, eliminating job discrimination by race, then gender and age, and subsidizing job training.
 Informally, much public works funding, including the siting of military bases and the construction of roads, were thinly veiled attempts to lower unemployment in specific places such as the South and West Virginia.

 These programs became popular, generated support, and are hard to cut even when calling for less government.
-Political leaders often confuse public works and military spending -- often called pork barrel spending (or simply pork) and now called earmarks -- for job creation programs which effect a particular geographical area.
+Political leaders often confuse public works and military spending -- often called pork barrel spending (or simply pork) and now called earmarks -- for job creation programs which affect a particular geographical area such as a state or an Congressional District.
 Yet. the imperative to bolster employment goes beyond pork barrel politics into broader, less particularistic, policy matters.
 Consider the case below.

 After the elections, which went badly for Republicans, the Senate took up job training.
-Senators Dan Quayle (Republican of Indiana) and Ted Kennedy (Democrat of Massachusetts), both associated with opposite ends of the political spectrum, jointly introduced legislation which dealt with job training in a comprehensive manner, cost over four billion dollars each year, and established over five hundred local programs (enough to cover all congressional districts).
-The President signed the bill, chastising the Democrats for taking too long to come up with a bill -- that he had earlier promised to veto.
-Practical politics superceded espoused principles.
+Senators Dan Quayle (Republican of Indiana) and Ted Kennedy (Democrat of Massachusetts), both associated with opposite ends of the political spectrum, jointly introduced legislation which dealt with job training in a comprehensive manner, cost over four billion dollars each year, and established over five hundred local programs (enough to cover all Congressional Districts).
+The President signed the bill, chastising the Democrats for taking too long to come up with a bill --- that he had earlier promised to veto.
+Practical politics superseded espoused principles.

 The bulwark on environmental protection in the United States occurred largely at the request of a conservative Republican President.
 President Carter expanded the policy in such areas as coastal zone management and strip-mining while President Reagan cut environmental spending largely by failing to carry out legislation rather than trying to terminate the programs themselves.
 These programs were so popular that another conservative, George H.W.
 Bush, campaigned under the label, the environmental president.
 President William Clinton greatly expanded public lands and moved to conserve whole ecosystems, often exasperating Western land-based interests.
 President George W. Bush has been criticized for anti-environmental measures.
 In the 2000 presidential campaign, he promised action on global warming, which he later withdrew.